Metal Gear 2: Solid Snake: Gameplay

 The ability to crawl under tight spaces and hide from enemies was first added in Solid Snake.

-Solid Snake builds upon the stealth-based gameplay system of its predecessor.
+Metal Gear 2 builds upon the stealth-based gameplay system of its predecessor.
 As in the original Metal Gear, the player's objective is to infiltrate the enemy's stronghold, while avoiding detection from soldiers, cameras, infrared sensors and other surveillance devices.
 The biggest change in the game was done to the enemy's abilities.
 Instead of remaining stationed in one screen like in the first game, enemy soldiers can now patrol different screens across a single map.
-Moreover, guards now have an expanded 45 degrees field of vision instead of just seeing in straight lines, along with the ability to turn their heads left or right to see diagonally.
+Moreover, guards now have an expanded 45-degree field of vision instead of just seeing in straight lines, along with the ability to turn their heads left or right to see diagonally.
 Enemy guards can also detect sounds, being able to hear any noise made by the player (such as a punch to the wall or a gunshot made without a suppressor) and will investigate the source of the sound once it is made.
 Guards can also hear sounds made by the player when walking on certain surfaces, which means that one has to be careful when navigating certain areas.
-If the player is discovered by the enemy, then a counter will be displayed on the upper right side of the screen that will go down after the enemy has lost track of the player.
+If the player is discovered by the enemy, then a counter will be displayed on the upper-right side of the screen that will go down after the enemy has lost track of the player.
 When the counter reaches zero, the alert phase will go off and the game will return to normal.